NOTICE: There will be no shipping from July 8 to July 13. Shipping will resume on July 14. Thank you!

 Showing all 3 resultsSorted by latest

-WWII British Mk II Camouflaged Steel Helmet “Concrete” Textured Finish – G.S.W.
+WWII Mk II Camouflaged Steel Helmet “Concrete” Textured Finish – G.S.W.
 1941 – REME or BELGIAN FLAG

 The shell is clearly maker marked and dated: G.S.W.
 Mk T 1941